spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 | **Name server addresses** | A comma-separated list of name servers. e.g., 8.8.8.8 |
 | **Restrict to a Single Cluster** | Select this option to reserve the pool for the first cluster that uses this pool.
 By default, IP pools can be shared across clusters.|

-# Creating a VMware Cloud Account
+# Create a VMware Cloud Account

 <InfoBox>
 Configuring the private cloud gateway is a prerequisite task.
 A default cloud account is created when the private cloud gateway is configured.
 This cloud account can be used to create a cluster.